dell/csm-docs/content/docs/csidriver/features/unity.md

 Access modes allowed are ReadWriteOnce and ReadWriteMany.
 Raw Block volumes are presented as a block device to the pod by using a bind mount to a block device in the node's file system.
 The driver does not format or check the format of any file system on the block device.

-Raw Block volumes support online Volume Expansion, but it is up to the application to manage to reconfigure the file system (if any) to the new size.
+Raw Block volumes support online Volume Expansion, but it is up to the application to manage and reconfigure the file system (if any) to the new size.
 Access mode ReadOnlyMany is not supported with raw block since we cannot restrict volumes to be readonly from Unity XT.

 For additional information, see the [kubernetes](https://kubernetes.io/DOCS/CONCEPTS/STORAGE/PERSISTENT-VOLUMES/#volume-mode) website.